Here is the Course Outline from Winter 2025.

 AUDITORY SYSTEM & SPATIAL HEARING

-- head and ear
+1. head and ear (slides) (notes)

 head and outer ear (HRIR, HRTF)

-- auditory pathway, sound localization
+2. auditory pathway, sound localization (slides) (notes)

-cochlea and neural coding, duplex theory,
+cochlea and neural coding, duplex theory, Jeffress model, level and timing differences

-- auditory filters
+3. auditory filters (slides) (notes)

 spectrograms revisited, critical bands and masking, spike triggered averaging and A1